ousleyp/scripts/README.md

 I created these scripts with CCS goals in mind (such as performing Content Quality Assessments), and you are welcome to use them.
+Bear in mind that they might be incomplete.

 ## implode-assembly.zsh